CHENG-Alvin/Starii-bella-website/README.md

 ## Download policy
--Please credit me Alvin cheng if used in any kind of video or content.
+- Please credit me Alvin cheng if used in any kind of video or content.

--Feel free to change / modify any parts of this website.
+- Feel free to change / modify any parts of this website.

--Please do not push this website on the internet with out Alvin cheng's permission.
+- Please do not push this website on the internet with out Alvin cheng's permission.

 ## Bugs
 If you found any bugs or issues please post them on the issues tag above, and label it with a bug tag.